ju-c/stars/README.md

 ## Python

+- [spookylukey/django-htmx-patterns](https://github.com/spookylukey/django-htmx-patterns) - Sharing patterns I use with Django and htmx
 - [rob32/dev-case](https://github.com/rob32/dev-case) - A privacy-focused and secure CMS, Blog and Portfolio made with Python & Django.
 Designed with developers and IT professionals in mind.
 - [schinckel/django-shared-property](https://github.com/schinckel/django-shared-property) - Properties that are both ORM expressions and python code.
 - [turkishviking/Python-Robocode](https://github.com/turkishviking/Python-Robocode) - A Fork of Robocode for python programming